 - "Ad-hoc groups", groups of experts working on some specified area of work, usually until the following meeting.
 Ad-hoc groups work by e-mail and in some exceptional cases they are authorised to hold physical meetings.

 Attendance at MPEG meetings requires accreditation by a National Standards Body or standards committee in liaison.
 Experts attending MPEG who do not represent a committee in liaison must be members of a National Delegation.
-Heads of Delegation are appointed by the corresponding National Bodies and meet during the week to address matters of general interest to the group.

 To know whom to contact in your country click here.
 You should make sure that you seek membership of the right committee, formally ISO/IEC JTC 1/SC 29/ WG 11 (MPEG), because national standards bodies have competence in manifold areas of standardisation.